Spectral analysis of high-dimensional spot volatility matrix with applications: Application

-With Theorem \ref{thm:testing:lw}, we can obtain another test statistic $ \frac{k_n\widehat{W}_n - p-1}{2}$, and we name it as LW-test statistic. \begin{rmk} In \cite{WYMC2013}, they noticed that the statistic in \cite{BJYZ2009} only works for the case when the population mean is known, which is quite restrictive in practice and is significantly different from the theory for the unknown population mean case (Refer to \cite{B2010} and \cite{P2014} for more discussion).
+\begin{rmk} In \cite{WYMC2013}, they noticed that the statistic in \cite{BJYZ2009} only works for the case when the population mean is known, which is quite restrictive in practice and is significantly different from the theory for the unknown population mean case (Refer to \cite{B2010} and \cite{P2014} for more discussion).
 They solved the mentioned problem by estimating the population mean vector via its sample mean estimator and established the asymptotic properties for the sample covariance matrix estimator.
 Moreover, the entries of the sample data are required to be of normal distribution in \cite{BJYZ2009} and \cite{LW2002}, \cite{WYMC2013} further relaxed this condition by considering a general value of the fourth moment.
 We note that these mentioned modifications in \cite{WYMC2013} are not necessary for us, because the high-frequency increments are approximately distributed as normal random variables with zero mean.
 This point can be seen from the proof of Theorem \ref{thm:lss}. \end{rmk}